BeechburgPieStar/FS-SEI/README.md

 2. STC-CVCNN_Test: train LR classifer with few-shot training dataset (1-5-10-15-20 shots), and test it on test dataset.
 Here, this code executes 1000 times, because different few-shot training datasets have different performance.
 3. STC-CVCNN_SC: get silhouette coefficient

-The model weight is given in Model/
+Model weight is given in Model/

+Dataset will be uploaded soon.